Copula-based Sensitivity Analysis for Multi-Treatment Causal Inference with Unobserved Confounding: Calibration and Robustness

+Note that because the bias is bounded, it is possible that for some treatment effects, no matter how much variance in the outcome is due to unmeasured confounding, the sign of the effect will remain the same.
+In this case, by convention we say anything with an RV of 1 is ``robust''.
+The numerator of the robustness value corresponds to the squared difference in mean outcomes under each treatment arm, in units of residual standard deviations.
+Likewise, the denominator is the squared difference in confounder means in each treatment arm, in units of residual standard deviations.
+When the (scaled) difference in mean outcomes is larger than the (scaled) difference in unmeasured confounders, the causal effect is robust.

 RV metrics for alternative estimands and/or non-Gaussian data can still be computed using the same principle.
 For example, when the observed outcome is binary, the RV can be computed numerically by solving $RR_{t_1, t_2} = 1$, which corresponds to the minimum strength of confounding needed for the observed risk ratio (RR) to equal to one.
-This robustness value is analogous to the ``E-value'' proposed by \citet{evalue}.
+We can view this robustness value as a multi-treatment parametric analog of the ``E-value'' proposed by \citet{evalue}.

 In our setting, we can also make stronger statements about robustness than in the single treatment setting: under the latent variable model, it is possible to declare an effect robust to \emph{any} level of confounding.
-In particular, when the latent variable model implies $R_{T \sim U}^{2}<1$ (i.e., we have confounder overlap), then even when $R_{Y \sim U \mid T}^{2}=1$, the ignorance region is bounded (Theorem~\ref{thm:noninv_sigma}).
+In particular, when the latent variable model implies $R_{T \sim U}^{2}<1$ (i.e., we have confounder overlap), then even when $R_{Y \sim U \mid T}^{2}=1$, the ignorance region is bounded (Corollary~\ref{thm:general_gaus}).
 When this ignorance region excludes zero, we declare the effect ``robust''.
-This operation is consistent with the result in \citet{miao2018identifying}, showing that hypotheses of zero effect can be tested in this setting, even if the treatment effect cannot be identified.
+This operation is consistent with the result in \citet{miao2020identifying}, showing that hypotheses of zero effect can be tested in this setting, even if the treatment effect cannot be identified.